ironbar/aimo/docs/modeling/Iteration_05_vllm.md

 ## Conclusion

-I have been able to speedup inference with a factor higher than x8, but the LB scores haven't improved.
+I have been able to speedup inference with a factor higher than x8, but it is unclear if the LB score has improved.

-They seem to be much more stable, but around 18 problems solved, the best team in the leaderboard is able to solve 27 problems which is much better (36% vs 54%).
+With 21 problems solved in the luckiest submission we are still far from the top team which is is able to solve 27 problems which is much better (42% vs 54%).

 ## Next steps